Adding LLM Providers

 - Groq:

-Tip: If adding support for an OpenAI-compatible provider (e.g., Azure OpenAI, Together AI), use the Groq implementation as a starting point — it re-exports OpenAI's type definitions, message schemas, and tool schemas with minimal boilerplate.
+Tip: If adding support for an OpenAI-compatible provider (e.g., Together AI), use the Groq implementation as a starting point — it re-exports OpenAI's type definitions, message schemas, and tool schemas with minimal boilerplate.
+For providers that require custom query parameters on every request, see the Azure AI Foundry implementation for the

 Smoke Testing